Crochet Half Granny Hexagon (Two Ways)

 Start by making a magic ring.

-Row 1: ch3, 6dc in MR, pull the MR close and turn
+Row 1: ch3, 6dc in MR, pull the MR close, and turn

-Row 2: ch3, 1dc in the space between first 2 dc from previous row, cluster in next 4 spaces between previous dc, 1dc in the space between last 2 previous dc, dc in the last stitch, turn
+Row 2: ch3, 1dc in the space between first 2 dc from the previous row, cluster in next 4 spaces between the previous dc, 1dc in the space between last 2 previous dc, dc in the last stitch, turn

-Row 4: ch3, cluster in the next 3 spaces between previous row clusters, corner in the ch2 space of the previous corner, cluster in the following 2 spaces, corner in the ch2 space of the previous corner from row 3, cluster in the next 3 spaces, 1dc in the last chain.
+Row 4: ch3, cluster in the next 2 spaces between previous row clusters, corner in the ch2 space of the previous corner, cluster in the following 2 spaces, corner in the ch2 space of the previous corner from row 3, cluster in the next 2 spaces, 1dc in the last chain.

-If you found this tutorial helpful, please share and Pin!
-Follow me on Pinterest HERE
+If you found this tutorial helpful, please share and Pin it!
+Follow me on Pinterest here.
+Tag me @craftinghappinesscrochet with your creations.

 COPYRIGHT:

-The pattern and photographs on this listing are the property of Crafting Happiness, don’t use them to advertise your own creations.
+The pattern and photographs in this listing are the property of Crafting Happiness, don’t use them to advertise your own creations.

 This pattern and design are subject to copyright and are for personal, non-commercial use only.